·Research

 6.2 Tool call

 The tool-call surface is the function-invocation channel through which the agent affects the world.
-This is the surface at which the agent's plan becomes an action, and it is the highest-leverage surface for monitoring because actions are typed and parameterized and therefore admit structural analysis that prose does not.
+This is the surface at which the agent's plan becomes an action, and it is the highest-leverage surface for monitoring because typed, parameterized actions admit structural analysis that prose does not.

-The relevant signal is not the tool call in isolation; it is the joint distribution of (current context, prior tool calls, current tool call) against a model of what the agent's role authorizes.
+A tool call becomes informative when evaluated jointly with the current context and prior calls against a model of what the agent's role authorizes.
 A transfer_funds call after a sequence of get_balance and lookup_account calls is consistent with a finance assistant's sanctioned operation.
 A transfer_funds call after a sequence of read_email and read_document calls is not, because the contextual setup did not establish the entity references that a legitimate transfer would require.
-The incongruity is in the conditional.
+The conditional history carries the incongruity.

 This places a substantial burden on the monitor: it must model not only the agent's normal behavior but also the structure of legitimate use within the organization.
 A naive monitor that treats all observed tool-call sequences as in-distribution will be blind to legitimate-looking sequences that nonetheless represent incentive misalignment.
 We return to this in Section 7.